-Moreover, different trading sessions have different particularities.
-Some are more volatile than others, for instance, so traders must adjust their strategies.
+Moreover, trading in different Forex time zones has different particularities.
+Some Forex trading hours are more volatile than others, for instance, so traders must adjust their strategies.

-Before discussing the ways to trade different trading sessions, let’s focus first on defining the trading sessions and their particularities.
+Before discussing the ways to trade different trading hours, let’s focus first on defining the trading sessions on Forex and their particularities.

 When markets open on any Monday, the first financial centers that start trading are in Asia.
 Sydney and Tokyo are the first ones to begin the trading week, and the market typically is very slow.

 Unless certain events happen over the weekend (elections, referendums, geopolitical events, natural disasters, etc.), the markets won’t gap at the opening.
 Speaking of gaps, the only possibility to experience one when trading the currency market is at Monday’s opening.